Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

 multi-threaded programs simple and fun.
 I’ll be introducing Go’s concurrency primitives through illustrations in hopes that it’ll make these concepts click for future learning.
-This article is meant for those who’re new to Go and want to start learning about Go’s concurrency primitives: go routines and channels.
+This article is meant for those who’re new to Go and want to start learning about Go’s concurrency primitives: goroutines and channels.

 ### Single-threaded vs. Multi-threaded Programs